This was going to be our ride for the day...we were the only ones with a Blue car, so if we fell behind, we'd be pretty easy to spot.

 And here is what the amazing folks at Ford turned my little video into.
 Makes me think I should do lots of risky ventures in front of a blue screen and let these guys make me look like a daredevil.

 Next stop?
 The BC Driving Centre in Coquitlam.
 This is a closed course and staffed with driving instructors who really know their cars.
 The area is paved with airport runway-quality asphalt.
 And they have 10 acres for off-road training as well.
-Pylons

 That's a lot of pylons...the course was designed to showcase the Ford Escape's power and agility.

 After we were given a run-through of the course by one of the instructors, we were let loose on the course.
-Driver Seat 2

 Argh - two hands on the wheel, I am never going to remember this!
-On you mark

 Deep breath, and get ready to floor it!

 Once we got our speed demon satisfied, we moved to our next destination, Belcarra Regional Park.
 The drive was scenic but long.
 Even after you arrive at the park, it's still a few kilometers before you hit the parking lot.
-Belcarra 7

 Upon arrival, we were given a brief history of the Tsleil-Waututh First Nations band, as well as some of the legends and songs of their culture.
 As part of the day, we were going on a short canoe tour with Takaya Tours on a canoe built in the traditional manner but with fibreglass instead of wood.

 This was the canoe we would head out in, named for the most famous member of the tribe, Chief Dan George, grandfather of the current chief, Chief Justin Sky George.
-Suited Up As we got ready to board the canoe, we took one last photo as a momento of a really great day with #BCFord, #FordEscapeYVR courtesy of @FordCanada.
+As we got ready to board the canoe, we took one last photo as a momento of a really great day with #BCFord, #FordEscapeYVR courtesy of @FordCanada.

 We were also given a video of our fun-filled day.
 Check it out here!